CSCfi/csc-user-guide/docs/data/sensitive-data/index.md

 ### **[Introduction](./intro.md)**

-Refer to this section for an overview of SD services, technical and data protection terminology recap.
+Refer to this section for an overview of SD services, including a technical and data protection terminology recap.

 ### **[Accessing SD Services](./sd-access.md)**